theramiyer/blog/content/post/2021/the-console-google-does-not-want-you-to-use.md

 9. Google Analytics
 10. Google Keep

 These top-ten products are ubiquitous!
 In fact, when I started de-Googling my life, I found it hard to move away from these products.
-I have almost succeeded, except I still use YouTube (and cannot see myself moving away from it).
+I have almost succeeded, except I still use YouTube (and do not see myself moving away from it).
 I am sure you will be hard-pressed to find alternatives to these products (which is why I listed out the [alternatives that I use]({{< ref "privacy-and-you#in-conclusion" >}})).

 I feel, Facebook, as a family of products, is not as much value.
-Yes, WhatsApp is ubiquitous.
+Yes, everybody has WhatsApp.
 And Facebook does help us interact with a lot of those whom we lose contact with over time.
 But are virtual interactions valuable enough?
-What I mean is, such a product is indeed useful, but is it enough value compared to what you pay as data?
+I mean, such a product is indeed useful, but is it enough value compared to what you pay as data?

 That is not to say that Google products are worth your data, but Google products are much better value than Facebook products.
-You need to take control of your data on Google as well.
+That said, you must take control of your data on Google as well.

 Companies like Google and Facebook collect your data so that they can show you advertisements that are most relevant to you.
 Why?
 Because businesses pay these companies, and expect return of investment.
-For example, imagine that you sell cell phones of a certain "class".
-Imagine that your phone costs about ₹60,000.
-Would it make sense for you to show advertisements to a high school student, who is a child in a regular middle class family?
+For example, imagine that you sell cell phones that cost over ₹60,000.
+Would it make sense for you advertise them to a high school student, who is a child in a family whose monthly family income is ₹50,000?
 Would it make sense to sell a dating service to a 90-year-old?
-Not that a 90-year-old cannot date, but what is the probability of a 90-year-old dating?
+(Not that a 90-year-old cannot date, but what is the probability of a 90-year-old dating?)
 The money paid by the dating service to an advertiser to show that ad to the 90-year-old went to waste.
 No business wants that---you would not want that as a business.

 But why is this a problem?
 They find out whether you would like a certain product or service, and show you an advertisement for the product or service.
 You see a relevant ad, which is useful to you; the service showing you a relevant ad fulfils its responsibility, and the business that paid for the ad got business.
 Is that not a win-win-win?
 Yes, but this is the 'Golden Path' (or the 'Happy Path' that people at my workplace like to call it).